techlab2025/hse-system/custom_endpoints_handel.md

 # 36. File Count Examples

-## One endpoint, no enum, default model
+## One endpoint, no enum, default model, no multiple relations

 ```text
 Core/params                       1